Limited English Proficiency (LEP)

 - Environmental Justice (EJ) Plan: The EJ Plan is in development and upon completion the EJ Plan and the Executive Summary in both English and Spanish will be available here.

-- The Public Engagement Guide to Transportation Planning in South Jersey: The Guide will be rebranded, updated, and translated and made available on the SJTPO website.
-The current iteration is available here.
+- The Public Engagement Guide to Transportation Planning in South Jersey: The Guide has been translated into Spanish and is available here.